JackOfSpade/FBI_Crime_Data_Analysis/README.md

 + Validate the resulting data.
 + Import the data into SQL Server using pyodbc + T-SQL

-For each of the 3 experiments:
+Data Analysis Phase:
 + Import the required table from SQL Server into pandas using pyodbc + T-SQL.
 + Manipulate the table in pandas if necessary.
 + Visualize data with matplotlib.
 + Analyze the empirical distribution with SciPy.
 + Model the empirical distribution with a theoretical distribution with SciPy for future estimates of the same case.
 + Visualize the model with matplotlib.
-!
-Publish both visualizations and analysis conclusions.
++ Publish all visualizations and analysis conclusions.
 ```